Ontario PeacemakeHers Leadership Camp for Young Women

 Ontario Peace Leadership Summer Camp for young women will be held an hour outside of Toronto, surrounded by the Bruce Trail, the Mono Cliffs Provincial Park, and the Hockley Valley Wildlife Reserve click here for more information

 As Canada’s longest standing national feminist peace organization, we take pride in providing means for young women to explore opportunities, careers and activism in peace.
-This years Ontario Peace Leadership Summer Camp from August 19-21, gives young women, who are passionate about peace and social change, the opportunity to engage in empowering and educational activities, while working with our inter-generational VOW members.
+The next Ontario Peace Leadership Summer Camp in August, 2017gives young women, who are passionate about peace and social change, the opportunity to engage in empowering and educational activities, while working with our inter-generational VOW members.
 Unfortunately, some women are unable to attend due to financial barriers.
 Your generous donations would allow us to welcome participants to our Peace Leadership Camp at no cost to them.
 The elimination of financial barriers will encourage youth engagement and help contribute to a new generation of peaceful leaders!
 Click here to donate today

 Previous Camp Memories…